 Comfort and care, tailored to your pet

-Welcome to Points for Pets Animal Acupuncture based in North Wiltshire, where we offer personal service in the comfort of your pet's home.
-Tailored to each pet's unique needs, our services cater to range of animals from sport horses to golden oldies and everything in between.
+Welcome to Points for Pets Animal Acupuncture based in North Wiltshire, where we offer personal service in the comfort of your dog, cat or horse's home.
+Tailored to each animals unique needs, our services cater to range of animals from sport horses to golden oldies and everything in between.

 The Face Behind Points for Pets

-With the ever evolving practice of medicine I jumped at the chance to complete an acupuncture course with ABVA.
+I love what I do and in particular pain management.
+Dogs, cats and horses are all living longer and medicine is always changing.
+I jumped at the chance to complete an acupuncture course with ABVA.
 Thereafter, I have seen the effects of acupuncture on friends and family pets and wanted to share it with others.

 I always welcome questions and a conversation in deciding if acupuncture is right for you and your pet.